-I was talking to my client Daniel the other day, and your name came up… He thought it might make sense for me to introduce myself and find an opportunity for the two of us to chat.
+I was talking to my client Daniel the other day, and your name came up.
+He thought it might make sense for me to introduce myself and find an opportunity for the two of us to chat.
 Let’s connect and we can set up a call.

-Do the math: If you can foster a warm connection to a dozen people via one satisfied client, you might earn six new conversations.
-It’s well worth the effort.
+If you can foster a warm connection with a dozen people via one satisfied client, you might earn six new conversations.

-To pull this off, you must keep in touch with your customers long after the paperwork is signed.
-And not just with the person who signed it.
+To pull all this off, you must keep in touch with your customers long after the paperwork is signed.

-There’s another reason for that: According to Linkedin, there’s a 24% turnover on average annually among its users –– that’s one in five clients who will not be in the same position next year.
+There’s another reason for that.
+According to Linkedin, there’s a 24% turnover on average annually among its users –– that’s one in five clients who will not be in the same position next year.

-Plus, when you see them move to a new company or role, you can reach out and say, good luck on the new gig.
+Plus, when you see them move to a new company or role, you can reach out and say, “Good luck on the new gig.”

 Stay top of mind, and if there’s an opportunity to sell, you’re there for it.

-Time to make the ask
+Time to Make the Ask

-Remember, you can’t buy word of mouth referrals.
+Remember, you can’t buy word-of-mouth referrals.
 You’ve got to put the time and effort into it and not put the weight on the shoulders of those you’re asking for the referral from.
 It’s time to take these tips and put them into play and see your opportunities increase.